Opinion | Republicans have declared war on democracy itself

 There is a benign — but utterly mistaken — way to think about what Republicans are doing right now on Trump’s behalf.

 “What is the downside for humoring him for this little bit of time?
 No one seriously thinks the results will change,” one Republican official told The Post.
-Sen. Christopher A. Coons told CNN that GOP senators are privately saying: “They call me to say, ‘Congratulations, please convey my well wishes to the president-elect, but I can’t say that publicly yet.’”
+Sen. Christopher A. Coons (D-Del.) told CNN that GOP senators are privately saying: “They call me to say, ‘Congratulations, please convey my well wishes to the president-elect, but I can’t say that publicly yet.’”

 But this is not merely a temporary bit of playacting to soothe the tender feelings of the toddler in the Oval Office.
 It will be at the heart of Republican strategy for the next four years.